 In this guide, we’ll teach you how to set up Apple’s Family Sharing and how to add users to your account.
 Before you know it, you’ll have multiple family members streaming tunes under one roof (and helping you pay that Apple Music premium).

 In order to follow the instructions in this guide, you’re going to need a few things, some of which are more obvious than others.
 First off, you’ll need an Apple ID, which anyone with at least one iOS or macOS device or other Apple service should have.
 Second, you’ll need an iOS device running iOS 8 or later, or a Mac running OS X Yosemite or later.

-You’ll also need an Apple Music Family subscription.
-If you’re setting Apple Music up from scratch, be sure to choose a Family subscription instead of an Individual subscription.
-If you’ve got an Individual Apple Music subscription you’d like to change to a Family subscription, it’s a fairly quick process, and detailed instructions are available via the support section of the Apple website.
+You’ll also need an Apple Music Family subscription, of course.
+If you’re setting up Apple Music from scratch, be sure to choose a Family subscription instead of an Individual one.
+If you’d like to change an Individual Apple Music subscription to a Family subscription, it’s a fairly quick process, and detailed instructions are available via the support section of the Apple website.

 Instead of functioning independently, Apple Music’s Family plan piggybacks on Apple’s Family Sharing infrastructure.
 If you already have Family Sharing set up and are just looking to add new family members, skip to the next section.
 If you’re setting up your Family subscription for the first time and have never used Family Sharing, read on.